 "There was a general, 'Oh, that’s a good gamble,' because I think even the downside for Goldschmidt is probably one more season that looks like last year —where he hits 20ish homers, has a low-.700 OPS, and can field, is a solid baserunner, a solid defender, and great in the clubhouse for stability.
 That’s probably league-average first base.
 The Yankees were well below that last year."

-In 2024, considered among the worst years for the first baseman, Paul Goldschmidt still hit 22 home runs, hitting .245.
+2024 was widely considered to be one of the worst years for Paul Goldschmidt, but he still struck 22 home runs, hitting .245.
 That's better than the average production at the position in the league.